Queen-s-COMPSA/Constitution/constitution/Awards.md

 1. The Association shall maintain and present the The Howard Stavely Teaching Award; The President’s Award; and the Gradum Dominus Machinarum Award

-## The Howard Stavely Teaching Award
+## The Howard Staveley Teaching Award

 1. Howard Staveley started working at Queen's University in 1966.
 He became an adjunct instructor for the department of Computing and Information Science